Sarain Frank Soonias

 Biography

-Sarain Frank Soonias is Cree and Ojibwe.
-He began writing poetry in 2020, and now focuses on acting and playwriting.
-His poetry collection All Wrong Horses On Fire That Go Away In The Rain was written over five months during a severe breakdown while attending therapy through a TRC initiative for children and grandchildren of Residential School and 60’s Scoop survivors.
-He strongly believes that the notion of colonization is poisonous for all concerned parties.
+Sarain Frank Soonias is Cree and Ojibwe and some settler.
+He began writing poetry in 2020, and has since branched out to explore theatre and filmmaking as well.
+His poetry collection All Wrong Horses On Fire That Go Away In The Rain was written during a breakdown while attending therapy through a TRC initiative for children and grandchildren of Residential School and 60’s Scoop survivors.
+He resides in Calgary, Alberta.

 Micro-interview